 Avoid Common Mistakes

 Never pay late claims to avoid confrontation.
-This approach can waive the estate's statute of limitations defense, create liability to beneficiaries for improper payments, and reduce rightful inheritances.
+This approach can waive the estate's statute-of-limitations defense, create liability for beneficiaries for improper payments, and reduce rightful inheritances.

 Special Situations Requiring Attention